Raidriar796/LiteStreams/README.md

 Value streams handle sending information like your visemes and tracking points.
 Each of these value streams contains a `Period` value, which determines how many engine updates to wait between sending updates.

-The higher your frame rate, the more often your streams will update.
+The higher your frame rate is, the more often your streams will update.

-When you join a session, LiteStreams will double the period of every stream, which cuts the update frequency in half.
+When you join a session, LiteStreams will double the period of your streams, which cuts the update frequency in half.

 When the period is 0, it is left as is because streams with a period of 0 only update as needed instead of being updated at a constant rate.